 Cynthia and Paul met through a mutual friend at The University of Florida and after a long game of “hard to get” played by Paul, the two quickly fell in love.
 They maintained a long distance relationship for 2 years until they finally were able to reunite in Los Angeles.
-Paul proposed to Cynthia at The Getty Museum overlooking the city at sunset.
+Paul surprised Cynthia with a sunset proposal at The Getty Museum overlooking the city.
 Soon after the proposal he whisked her off to dinner where she was surprised by her parents and her best friend who had flown in for the special day.

-Cynthia is originally from New Orleans and wanted to throw an elegant black tie affair at the beautiful Ritz Carlton in downtown New Orleans.
+Cynthia is originally from the New Orleans area, where her parents still live, and wanted to throw an elegant black-tie affair at the beautiful Ritz-Carlton in downtown New Orleans.
 Cynthia has a very close knit family and her parents, Candy and Wally, were instrumental in the planning process.
 It often takes a village to plan a wedding and Cynthia and Paul’s wedding was no exception.
 Cynthia wanted a formal event while still throwing an over the top bash that The Big Easy is known for.

 Cynthia and Paul were married in a classic courtyard under a stunning lucite chuppah adorned with white orchids and roses.
 The ceremony was heartfelt, both the bride and the groom had their parents stand by their side throughout their vows.
 As soon as Paul broke the traditional glass and their guests proclaimed “Mazel Tov” to the newlyweds the real party began.

 Cynthia and her mother had a chance to walk into the grand ballroom while the guests enjoyed cocktail hour in the foyer.
 Both ladies gasped as they walked in and Candy said she felt she had just entered a magical secret garden. the Ritz Carlton Lafayette Ballroom was completely transformed with florals in ivory, beige and gold hues and romantic candlelight that emanated throughout the space.